Séamus Henchy: Legacy

 Henchy was awarded an honorary doctorate by Trinity College Dublin in 1990 and another by NUI Galway in June 1999.
-At his ceremony at NUIG he was cited as being "one of the most outstanding judges and jurists of 20th-century Ireland".
+At his ceremony at NUIG, he was cited as being "one of the most outstanding judges and jurists of 20th-century Ireland".
 Upon his death, the Irish Independent commented that he was "one of the country's most respected and influential judges."
 The Times observed that his judgments were "in a flowing prose style of exceptional elegance."
 Gerard Hogan believed that he was one of Ireland's "greatest judges".

 In July 2020, Chief Justice Frank Clarke writing for the Supreme Court in Friends of the Irish Environment v.
 The Government of Ireland said that he "fully agreed with the observations" of Henchy in approaching unenumerated rights in McGee and Norris.

 Personal life

 Henchy was married to Averil Graney.
-He lived in Monkstown, County Dublin and was a member of the Royal Irish Yacht Club.
+He lived in Monkstown, Dublin and was a member of the Royal Irish Yacht Club.

+His brother, Patrick, was a librarian and director of the National Library of Ireland.

 He died at the age of 91 in April 2009.
-His funeral was attended by the Chief Justice of Ireland John L. Murray, the Attorney General of Ireland Paul Gallagher and aides-de-camp to the President of Ireland and the Taoiseach.
+His funeral was attended by the then Chief Justice of Ireland John L. Murray, the Attorney General of Ireland Paul Gallagher and aides-de-camp to the President of Ireland and the Taoiseach.
 He is buried at Shanganagh Cemetery.